 Traveling to Muong Hoa Valley by funicular – The station is in MGallery Hotel by Sofitel.
 Trains run from 6:30 am to 6:30 pm daily, and depart every six minutes.

 Adventure activities – Glass bridge Sapa has been officially opened for tourists since September 2019.
 It hangs on the 600-meter-cliff, about 2200 meters above sea level.
-Visitors cannot only have the view of Sapa from high above, but also join some adventure activities such as ziplines (US$40), parachuting (US$40), climbing (US$25), exploring old forests (US$30), visiting waterfalls (US$4), and so on.
+Visitors cannot only have the view of Sapa from high above, but also join some adventure activities such as ziplines, parachuting, climbing, exploring old forests, visiting waterfalls, and so on.

-Hotels outside center: Those who want to enjoy Sapa in peace as it used to be, will choose such hidden charm like Topas Ecolodge.
+Hotels outside the center – Those who want to enjoy Sapa in peace as it used to be, will choose such hidden charm like Topas Ecolodge.
 You can find hotels a taxi ride away or something that is doable walking to town.
 Since the town is rather small, you can see its sights in a day.

-Homestay: This is a great experience if you do 2 or 3 day-trekking.
-Such an accommodation service can be booked with a private tour guide or by booking an all-included tour at your hotel reception or local travel agent on-site in Sapa or Hanoi.
+Homestays – This is a great experience if you do 2 or 3 day-trekking.
+Such an accommodation service can be booked with a private tour guide or by booking an all-included tour at your hotel reception or a local travel agent on-site in Sapa or Hanoi.